NOAA-GFDL/fre-workflows/for-developers.md

 `cylc` and `fre` treat the notion of platforms slightly differently, creating the potential for some confusion.

-In `fre`, a platform typically refers to a specific environment of a specific system, generally for the purposes of tracking which compilers and hardware are used where, and what settings are required to make models run.
-It's used as a common input argument to many functions, helping uniquely identify workflow configurations and place where they were run at the same time.
+In `fre`, a platform typically refers to a specific environment of a specific system, generally for the purposes of tracking which compilers and hardware are used, what settings are required to make models run, and where they were run.
+It serves as a common input argument to many functions, helping uniquely identify workflow configurations.

-In `cylc` a platform is usually about selecting a specific set global configuration values, and in `fre-workflows`, also implies which file in `site/` will be included in the primary `flow.cylc` via `Jinja2`.
-For PPAN, the two relevant platform values are `ppan` and `ppan_test`, corresponding to template files in `site/` name respectively.
-One gets chosen based on a `site` configuration value within a `fre` settings `yaml`.
+In `cylc`, a platform is usually about selecting a specific set of global configuration values.
+In `fre-workflows`, it also determines which file in `site/` will be included in the primary `flow.cylc` via `Jinja2`.
+For PPAN, the two relevant platform values are `ppan` and `ppan_test`, corresponding to the template files `site/ppan.cylc` and `site/ppan_test.cylc` respectively.
+The platform is chosen based on a `site` configuration value within a `fre` settings `yaml`.

 #### `ppan` v. `ppan_test` <a name="sitevaluespecifics"></a>

-These two differ by one key field, the `job runner handler` field. `site/ppan.cylc` will specify that `cylc`'s default `Slurm` job runner handler will be used. `site/ppan_test.cylc` by contrast, will use a custom version of the `Slurm` job runner handler, that parses the job script and tags certain operations for tracking via `epmt`.
-Additionally, `ppan_test` contains `Jinja2` lines that will be parsed and ultimately render to a string of annotations that help `epmt` track workflow functionality across different workflow settings.
+These two platforms differ in one key field: the `job runner handler`. `site/ppan.cylc` specifies that `cylc`'s default `Slurm` job runner handler will be used. `site/ppan_test.cylc` uses a custom version of the `Slurm` job runner handler that parses the job script and tags certain operations for tracking via `epmt`.
+Additionally, `ppan_test` contains `Jinja2` lines that are parsed and ultimately render to a string of annotations that help `epmt` track workflow functionality across different workflow settings.